Applications OPEN. Please apply HERE!

-Fellows across the three sites live communally and attend program-funded opening retreats as well as facilitated “convenings” — programmed events that draw together all 20-25 fellows across all three sites to cultivate connections, friendships, and common identity at the beginning and end of the program.
+Fellows attend opening and closing retreats as well as two facilitated “convenings” — events that draw together fellows across all sites to cultivate connections, friendships, and common identity.

-Fellows are backed by a team of the well-connected and generally wonderful members of the Anchorage, Juneau, and Sitka communities who help make introductions, integrate the class of Fellows into the community (e.g., Arctic Entries, Stardust Ball, Alaska Folk Fest), and share high-octane Alaska experiences in outdoor, civic, and community life.
+Fellows are backed by a well-connected team of community members that help make introductions, integrate Fellows into the community (e.g. Arctic Entries, Stardust Ball, Alaska Folk Fest), and share high-octane experiences in outdoor, civic, and community life.

-Jonathan Kreiss-Tomkins is the creator and a co-coordinator of the Alaska Fellows Program.
-He was born and raised in Sitka, Alaska, attended Yale College, and now represents his hometown and 21 other rural Southeast communities in the Alaska House of Representatives. (firstname.lastname@example.org)
+Jonathan Kreiss-Tomkins (Founder) was born and raised in Sitka, Alaska, attended Yale College, and most recently represented his hometown and a dozen-plus other rural Southeast communities in the Alaska Legislature.